A Sealed-bid Auction with Fund Binding: Preventing Maximum Bidding Price Leakage: Preliminaries

 \subsection{DECO}

 In this section, we introduce DECO~\cite{ZhangMMGJ20} which allows a user to prove the possession of data in a zero-knowledge manner wherein the data come from a particular website via TLS (Transport Layer Security).
-We indicate Etherscan as the website in our protocol.
-An oracle sends data to a smart contract, such as the Ethereum price.
-A general issue with this structure is how to validate whether the data actually come from a particular source.
 DECO contains three entities: a data source (e.g., a particular website) $\Source$, a prover $\Prover$, and a verifier $\Verifier$.
 To access $\Source$, some secret value is required such as salt.
 Then, $\Prover$ proves that the data come from $\Source$ without showing the data, and $\Verifier$ checks the validity of the proof.
-The flow of DECO is explained as follows.
-Assume that communication between $\Prover$ and $\Source$ is protected by TLS.
-Then, via a three-party handshake, a key for MAC (Message Authentication Code), denoted by $k_{\sf MAC}$, is shared by $\Prover$ and $\Verifier$ in a secret sharing manner ($\Prover$ obtains $k_P$ and $\Verifier$ obtains $k_V$ where $ k_{\sf MAC}=k_P+k_V$), and $\Source$ knows $k_{\sf MAC}$ as usual.
-A key for encryption is known by $\Prover$ and $\Source$ as usual.
+The flow of DECO is explained as follows. $\Source$, $\Prover$, and $\Verifier$ run a three-party handshake protocol.
+Then, $\Source$ obtains an encryption key and a key for MAC (Message Authentication Code), denoted by $k_{\sf MAC}$, as in the TLS protocol.
+That is, DECO does not require any server-side modifications or cooperation, and $\Source$ follows the unmodified TLS protocol.
+Via the three-party handshake protocol, $\Source$ and $\Prover$ share the encryption key, and $\Prover$ and $\Verifier$ share $k_{\sf MAC}$ in a secret sharing manner ($\Prover$ obtains $k_P$ and $\Verifier$ obtains $k_V$ where $ k_{\sf MAC}=k_P+k_V$).
 In this setting, with the help of $\Verifier$, $\Prover$ can make a query sent to $\Source$ via TLS.
 More concretely, $\Prover$ and $\Verifier$ run a MPC (Multi-Party Computation) that takes $k_P$ and $k_V$ as input, respectively.
 We remark that $\Verifier$ cannot observe the content of the encrypted query because $\Verifier$ does not have the encryption key. $\Prover$ generates a commitment on the query and the response from $\Source$, and sends the commitment to $\Verifier$.
 Then, $\Verifier$ sends $k_V$ to $\Prover$, and $\Prover$ recovers $k_{\sf MAC}$, and checks the MAC on the response from $\Source$.
 Finally, $\Prover$ generates a zero-knowledge proof for the query and sends it to $\Verifier$.